StrykerDG/StrykerDG.FarmForge/StrykerDG.FarmForge.Documentation/docs/development/client.md

 - crops (List): List of Crops that have been planted
 - cropTypes (List): List of available CropTypes that you can plant
 - cropClassifications (List): List of classifications that a crop can be
+- inventory (List): List of products that are currently in inventory
 - locations (List): List of available locations
 - logTypes (List): List of available log types
+- productTypes (List): List of available product types
+- ProductCategories (List): List of available product categories
 - statuses (List): List of available statuses
+- suppliers (List): List of available suppliers
+- unitTypes (List): List of available unit types
+- unitTypeConversions (List): List of available unit type conversions
 - users (List): List of available users

 #### Methods